William Grant Stairs: Emin Pasha Relief Expedition

 Captain Stairs was appointed to the Emin Pasha Relief Expedition led by Henry Morton Stanley, at the time the most celebrated living explorer of Africa.
 Stairs sailed from London on 20 January 1887 and met Stanley in Suez on 6 February.
 Their expedition started from Banana at the mouth of the Congo River on 19 March and ended in Bagamoyo, Tanzania on 5 December 1889.
 Stairs was appointed second-in-command after Captain Barttelot was shot on 19 July 1888.

 During the 5000 km journey across Africa through some of its most difficult country consisting of almost impenetrable rainforest and swamps, Stairs and colleagues suffered frequently from malaria and dysentery.
 Stairs had endurance, toughness and perseverance.
 He discovered one source of the Nile, the Semliki River, and became the first non-African to ever climb in the Ruwenzoris, reaching 10,677 ft before having to turn around.
-He was seriously wounded in the chest by a poisonous arrow during an attack by natives, many of whom assumed they were a slave-raiding party, and the expedition killed hundreds in return.
+He was seriously wounded in the chest by a poisonous arrow during an attack by natives.
 Stairs recovered from his wound to continue the journey.
 In Dublin, Ireland there is a bronze plaque depicting this 13 August 1887 event on the statue of expedition Surgeon Major Thomas Heazle Parke who removed the arrow and sucked the poison from the wound.

 The expedition was lauded in Europe and North America for exploits seen as heroic.
 On his return to England Captain Stairs was named a Fellow of the Royal Geographical Society and the Royal Scottish Geographical Society in 1890.

-Then details emerged of the many Africans killed by the expedition.
-Stanley's own accounts revealed how he shot Africans who impeded the expedition's progress.
-The expedition also used brutality against its own porters.
-Stanley spent his remaining years defending himself and the expedition from criticism made principally in Britain of excessive force and mismanagement of the expedition's Rear Column commanded by Barttelot.
+He described the population as "unfortunate blacks who, very often, are incapable of managing their own affairs."